Calvonator/Encryption-Playground/README.md

 # Encryption-Playground

-This is an area for me to learn how to implement different cipher encryptions.
+This is an area for me to learn how to implement different encryption techniques.

 # Table of Contents
 <a href="#ciphers">Ciphers</a>